darajava/klass-loader/README.md

 }
 ```

-This minimal setup will apply the corresponding classes in a file called `styles.css` in the same directory as the component.
+This minimal setup will apply classes in a corresponding file called `styles.css` in the same directory as the component.
 (LESS might work too, but it's untested so far).
 An example hierarchy is shown here:

 ```
 src